BBC Radio Somerset

-BBC Radio Somerset is the BBC's local radio station serving the county of Somerset.
+BBC Radio Somerset is the BBC's local radio station serving the county of Somerset, England.

 It broadcasts on FM, AM, DAB, digital TV and via BBC Sounds from studios in the Blackbrook area of Taunton.

-According to RAJAR, the station has a weekly audience of 55,000 listeners and a 3.9% share as of December 2022.
+According to RAJAR, the station has a weekly audience of 55,000 listeners and a 7.2% share as of December 2023.

 History

 The first BBC service for the county of Somerset was established in 1978, as an emergency measure following storms in the county.